 Nourish - 5 Tips for a Healthy Pregnancy

-During pregnancy, your body is quite literally building an entire human being from scratch, meaning you’re going to need a lot of good quality sources of nutrients in order to build a strong, healthy baby.
+During pregnancy, your body is quite literally building an entire human being from scratch.
+This means you’re going to need a lot of good quality sources of nutrients in order to build a strong, healthy baby.

-To grow a person inside of you is hard work (!!!), which is why we’ve pulled out all the stops to put together our top 5 tips for a healthy pregnancy.
+To grow a person inside of you is hard work!
+That’s why we’ve pulled out all the stops to put together our top 5 tips for a healthy pregnancy.

 1. Educate yourself

 First things first, do your research.
-Talk to your midwife, herbalist, an alternative health-care practitioner or doctor before starting on any new diet or supplement regime and gather as much information as you can.
+Talk to your midwife, herbalist, an alternative health-care practitioner or doctor before starting on any new diet or supplement regime.
+That way you can gather as much information as you can.

-There are plenty of fantastic books on pregnancy, on what to eat, drink, how to exercise with your new bump and so much more.
+There are plenty of fantastic books on pregnancy.
+Some on what to eat, drink, how to exercise with your new bump and so much more.

 You have the responsibility for your pregnancy, your health and your baby so educate yourself, and enjoy the journey.

-The importance of a good diet before and during pregnancy cannot be stressed enough.
+The importance of a good diet before, during and after pregnancy cannot be stressed enough.

-It is vital for the health and energy of the mother whilst nourishing the foetus and providing the growing baby with all the nutrients required for a healthy body.
+Firstly, it is vital for the health and energy of the mother.
+Secondly, it is nourishing the foetus and providing the growing baby with all the nutrients required for a healthy body.

 A focus on fresh, unprocessed, unrefined, whole food is essential for providing your body with excellent nutrition in its best and most absorbable form.

-Aim for a well-balanced diet consisting of adequate protein, healthy fats, fruits and plenty of vegetables, with a focus on nutrient-dense food, such as avocados, nuts and greens to help your baby thrive!
+Aim for a well-balanced diet consisting of adequate protein, healthy fats, fruits and plenty of vegetables.
+Put your focus on nutrient-dense food, such as avocados, nuts and greens to help your baby thrive!

-Learn more about foods we recommend for pre-conception, pregnancy and breastfeeding here
+Learn more about foods we recommend for pre-conception, pregnancy and breastfeeding on our sister blog here.

 3. Supplement your diet

-Whilst it is best to get the nutrients from whole food sources for optimal absorption in their most natural forms, it can be a smart idea to supplement your diet with essential vitamins and minerals in adequate levels, as pregnant women in general have a higher nutrient requirement and often supplements are the only way to get adequate nutrients.
+Whilst it is best to get the nutrients from whole food sources for optimal absorption in their most natural forms, it can be a smart idea to supplement your diet.
+A healthy pregnancy requires plenty of essential vitamins and minerals in ample amounts.
+This is because pregnant women in general have a higher nutrient requirement.
+Often supplements are the only way to get adequate nutrient levels.

-Supplement needs can vary from woman to woman, and it must be noted that all supplements should be approved by a doctor or midwife to ensure safety during pregnancy.
+Supplement needs can vary from woman to woman.
+It must also be noted that all supplements should be approved by a doctor or midwife to ensure safety during pregnancy.

 Before conceiving and during pregnancy supplementation